MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/additional-controls-for-dynamics-365-for-phones-and-tablets.md

 ---
 title: "Additional controls for Dynamics 365 for phones and tablets | MicrosoftDocs"
-description: "A list of controls available for use with Dynamics 365 for phones and tablets" ms.custom: "" ms.date: 05/18/2020 ms.reviewer: "matp"
+description: "A list of controls available for use with Dynamics 365 for web, phones, and tablets" ms.custom: "" ms.date: 05/18/2020 ms.reviewer: "matp"